 Neighborhood-oriented coffee shop with a solid house blend.

-Now with three iterations across the city – fed by a bean roastery in Tempelhofer – Kaffeekirsche continues its objective of bringing high-quality coffee to the streets of Berlin.
+Now with two iterations across the city – including their headline cafe-roastery in Tempelhofer – Kaffeekirsche continues its objective of bringing high-quality coffee to the streets of Berlin.
 Founder, Turabi Kocadag, remains committed to building a neighborhood space that welcomes all and delivers a journey through coffee.
 Kaffeekirsche’s house blend unites beans from Brazil and Ethiopia for a sweet caramel profile that finishes with fruity notes – good for a milky brew or as pure espresso.

 Expert-made espresso in Schöneberg.